Manat : Goddess of Time

 Introduction

-According to Arabic mythology, the goddess of death and faith was known as Manat.
-Her sacred place was a dark marble stone that was placed inside the temple of al-Mushalla, which was near the city of Yathrib.
-The people of the Yathrib tribe, who were known as Banu al-Khazraj and Banu Awas, worshipped her.
-In the Arabian Peninsula, she was also worshipped by members of the Hijaz tribe.
+In Arabic mythology, the goddess associated with death and faith was named Manat.
+Her sacred site was a dark marble stone located inside the al-Mushalla temple near the city of Yathrib.
+The people of the Yathrib tribe, specifically the Banu al-Khazraj and Banu Awas, were devoted worshippers of Manat.
+Additionally, members of the Hijaz tribe in the Arabian Peninsula also revered her.

-Prior to the emergence of Islam and the prophet Muhammad in the 7th century, this pre-Islamic goddess was worshipped in the Arabian Peninsula.
-She was one of the three chief deities of Mecca, alongside Al-‘Uzz and Al-Lat.
-She is regarded as the oldest and original of the three.
+Before the advent of Islam and the arrival of the prophet Muhammad in the 7th century, this pre-Islamic goddess held a significant place in the religious practices of the Arabian Peninsula.
+She was one of the three primary deities of Mecca, alongside Al-‘Uzz and Al-Lat, with Manat considered the oldest and original among them.

 Physical Traits